syyuan1993/Cross-domain-Alignment-OT/README.md

 This is the official implementation for BMVC 2020 oral paper [Weakly supervised cross-domain alignment with optimal transport](https://www.bmvc2020-conference.com/assets/papers/0566.pdf).

-Please consider citing our paper if you refer to this code in your research.
-'''
-@article{yuan2020weakly,
-  title={Weakly supervised cross-domain alignment with optimal transport}, author={Yuan, Siyang and Bai, Ke and Chen, Liqun and Zhang, Yizhe and Tao, Chenyang and Li, Chunyuan and Wang, Guoyin and Henao, Ricardo and Carin, Lawrence}, journal={arXiv preprint arXiv:2008.06597}, year={2020}
-}
-'''

 Code largely borrowed from [code](https://github.com/kuanghuei/SCAN).